-Your own garlic will be ready to harvest when the leaves begin to turn yellow.
-If you live in dryer areas you can leave the garlic in until the leaves died down fully.
-Here we have to harvest it much earlier as we tend to have a lot of rainshowers in the summer.
+Your garlic will be ready to harvest when the leaves begin to turn yellow.
+If you live in drier areas, you can leave the garlic in until the leaves died down entirely.
+Here we have to harvest it much earlier as we tend to have a lot of rain showers in the summer.
 Lift the garlic carefully by loosening the soil around the bulbs.

 And if you are really lucky you have neighbours who lend you their poodle for quality control.
 Bradley inspected every single bulb just to make sure everything was in order.